rickosborne/cascades/md/29-5-3-footsie.md

 Harold Sr. was not thrilled that I woke him when I saw Irene nod off.
 I whispered into his ear that it was an emergency and asked him to follow me, quietly.
-His eyes got big but he pushed himself out of his seat without a word.
+His eyes got big, but he pushed himself out of his seat without a word.

 "Mr. Grant, I need your help," I told him in a low voice when we got back to the exit door.
 "We have a situation with the woman who is sitting in your row.